iree-org/iree/docs/vulkan_and_spirv.md

 You can also launch IREE's headless programs through RenderDoc itself, just be sure to set the command line arguments appropriately.
 Saving capture settings in RenderDoc can help if you find yourself doing this frequently.

+Note: RenderDoc version 1.7 or higher is needed to record captures from IREE's headless compute programs.